monome/docs/serialosc/index.md

 /grid/key 0 2 1
 ```

-which follow the form `/prefix/key x y z`.
+...which follow the form `/prefix/key x y z`.
 Note, the "prefix" is changeable with a message.

 To send LED data: